-Classes and Art Activities Offered in Kauai!
+Classes and Art Activities Offered on the Big Island, Hawaii!

 Educator/Artist Robert Gluckson provides entertaining and educational classes for all ages and abilities.
 "Playshops" offer creative fun while meeting traditional educational goals, including improving writing, drawing, and critical thinking skills.
 Classes and workshops can be one to ten sessions, 90 minutes to a half-day.
 With two Master's degrees (Communications, Popular Culture) and seventeen years teaching experience (schools, museums, and recreation centers), Robert creates classes that meet a range of educational goals.

 Make An Animal Mask

 Make a mask of your favorite beast and see life from a new perspective.
 Explore several ways to draw animals: cartooning, working from photographs, using cardboard stencils, and drawing from our imaginations.
 Masks can range from simple painted pie-plates to complex multi-media 3-D sculptures.
 Take home a handbook with a variety of animals and techniques.